sravani2604/blog/blog/content/blog/How to connect to Microsoft GraphAPI with PowerShell.md

-Now that we have the credentails in a file, we need to go through the Auth_From_File.ps1 script and change the $User and $Password variables to reference the account we are using, and the password file we just created.
+Now that we have the credentials in a file, we need to go through the Auth_From_File.ps1 script and change the $User and $Password variables to reference the account we are using, and the password file we just created.